hornetti/awesome-iot/README.md

  - [WiringPi](http://wiringpi.com/) - WiringPi is a GPIO access library written in C for the BCM2835 used in the Raspberry Pi.
  - [Node-RED](http://nodered.org/) - A visual tool for wiring the Internet of Things.
  - [SmartObject](https://github.com/PeterEB/smartobject) - A Smart Object Class that helps you with creating IPSO Smart Objects in your JavaScript applications.
 See also: IPSO Alliance [Technical Archive](http://www.ipso-alliance.org/ipso-community/resources/technical-archive/).

-#### Miscellaneous

- - [Amazon Dash](https://fresh.amazon.com/dash/) - Amazon Dash Button is a Wi-Fi connected device that reorders your favorite item with the press of a button.
- - [Freeboard](http://freeboard.io/) - A real-time interactive dashboard and visualization creator implementing an intuitive drag & drop interface.

 ## Protocols and Networks